BUY STUFF AND SUPPORT AMP!

 Tickets are $20 and $25 (plus applicable service charges).
 Kids 15 and under just $10 (plus service charges).
 They are also available through Hold My Ticket (112 2nd St SW), 505-886-1251, Monday to Friday 9 AM - 6 PM, Sat & Sun 11 AM - 6 PM.

 Thanks to a unique set of occurrences, the group ENGINE has temporarily located to Albuquerque.
-During their time here, we'll be hosting a weekly residency with them at Dialogue Brewing, leading up to this finale concert at South Broadway Cultural Center.
+During their time here, we've been hosting a weekly residency with them at Dialogue Brewing (which sold out 6 straight weeks!), leading up to this finale concert at South Broadway Cultural Center.
 The concert will feature new songs they have been writing and developing during their time in Albuquerque, as well as special guests.

 ENGINE is a powerful musical and theatrical act, based on two dancing guitars and a harmonica overlapped by the raw blending of three actor-musicians' voices.
 The songs are a weave of Latin American rhythms, rich harmonies and rock dynamics, interspersed by simple yet powerful theatrical eruptions.
 The protagonists sing ceaselessly and dance scandalously, sometimes on stage and sometimes in the audience.
 ENGINE, the invisible machine, provides the concert’s rhythm.
 People may wonder: how can just three people create such a sublime mess?